Modern Life Problems

 People develop strategies.
 Some set specific times for updates, treating it like maintenance that happens on Saturday mornings.
 Others enable automatic updates and accept the occasional interruption.
 A few stubbornly stick with old versions until absolutely forced to change.

 The savvy learn to delay major updates, letting others discover problems first.
 They wait for the ".1" release that fixes the bugs in the ".0" version.
+Being an early adopter is a risk, not an advantage.

 Some are moving toward simpler technologies that don't require constant updating.
 A paper notebook never needs a restart.
 A physical button works without firmware.
+The analog becomes appealing again.

 The endless update cycle reflects how software companies have externalized the cost of their development process onto users.
 Every improvement, every bug fix, every new feature requires user time and attention to install.
 Until companies start treating updates as the imposition they are, the demands will keep coming.
+The progress bar will keep appearing.